-pan: Move the drawing display to view different portions of the drawing without changing the magnification.
+pan: Change the drawing display so that different portions of the drawing are visible on-screen.

 paper (layout) space: The environment in AutoCAD where you create layouts for plotting and display purposes.

 paper text height: The plotted text height.

 paragraph alignment: The alignment of multiline text inside the text boundary.